Hardball Tactics in Negotiation Definition & Examples

 Academia is a social media platform for sharing research papers.
 It has uploaded around 22 million academic papers.
 The number of registered users is 153,000,000+: 31 million researchers, academics, students, and professionals monthly access this site to read documents.

-Richard Price is the founder of Academia who has completed his PhD at Oxford in philosophy.
+Richard Price is the founder of Academia, who completed his PhD in philosophy at Oxford.
 The mission of Academia.edu is to accelerate the world’s academic research.

 Academia.edu is a free platform for scholars to upload and download papers.
 The user needs to have an account here to upload the document.
 However, anyone can read the article without having an account here.